cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 the `else` branch just jumps to the end of the case expression).
 Values inside this range are mapped to a particular `when` branch, or, if the value doesn't correspond to any of the `when` branches, to the `else` branch.

-The first two instructions in the example above (`op min`, `op max`) serve to limit the possible range of the input values to the range supported by the jump table.
-The jump table range is expanded by one on both ends, to catch values outside the original range and redirect them to the `else` branch.
+The first two instructions in the example above (`jump lessThan`, `jump greaterThan`) handle the cases where the input value lies outside the range supported by the jump table.
 The `op add @counter` instruction then transfers the control to the corresponding specific jump in the jump table and consequently to the proper `when` branch.

-The jump table executes four instructions on each case expression execution.
+The jump table executes at most four instructions on each case expression execution (less if the input value lies outside the supported range).
 We've mentioned above that the original case statement executes half of the conditional jumps on average.
 This means that converting the case expression to a jump table only makes sense when there's more than 8 conditional jumps in the case expression.

 Notes: